PL4Practice/BE7022/Week_01.md

  Mean   :18.81                      Mean   :1.167
  3rd Qu.:25.27                      3rd Qu.:2.000
  Max.   :33.90                      Max.   :2.000
+# The summary function can't summary the character variable, let's use the table function:
+> table(TG_txt$supp)

+OJ VC
+30 30

 > # Convert the character variable supp into a factor so summary function can summarize it
 > TG_txt$supp = factor(TG_txt$supp)